inaimathi/langnostic/resources/posts/fuck-silence.md

 Ok, so here's the thing.

 There's no way I'm ever catching up.

 Ever.

-I've been reading, watching and thinking about entire freaking worlds of such intricate interest that there is absolutely no way I'm ever giving you the full picture, even if I were to somehow start writing at the staggering pace of an article per week[^which-is-already-ridiculous].
+I've been reading, watching, thinking about, and working on entire freaking worlds of such intricate interest that there is absolutely no way I'm ever giving you the full picture, even if I were to somehow start writing at the staggering pace of an article per week[^which-is-already-ridiculous].
 At some point, I have to start being honest with myself about what a realistic expectation looks like here.
 Which, unfortunately means writing about a relatively smaller subset of my experience, but trying to do it a lot more regularly.

 [^which-is-already-ridiculous]: Which is already ridiculous, but that would just mean I'd start keeping up with the stream.
 In order to actually _catch up_ in a year or two?
-What I'd really need to do is something like a full article every two days for the duration.
+That would take a full article every two days for the duration.

 This is still very probably superior in some way to sitting in spin-locked silence, but do be aware that you're not getting anywhere near the complete picture.
 I suppose you never _really_ were, but there was a glorious, 8-year moment where we could both squint and pretend.
 So, with that mindset, here's an incomplete, molten core sample from my thoughts at the moment.